codekipple/general-vagrant/README.md

 - Initialise and fetch submodules
     - `git submodule init`
     - `git submodule update --recursive`
-- Run `vagrant up` from the root of the cloned repo.
+- Run `vm_stages=yes vagrant up` from the root of the cloned repo.

+On first provision of the vagrant make sure to use the stages environment variable `vm_stages=yes` this is too ensure the puppet stages that update apt-get are run.
+We don't want to run them on every provision because it's slow but it does need to be run on the first provision.